Coraliuky/PaddleDetection/configs/picodet/README.md

 <details open>
-<summary><b>Table Notes:</b></summary>
+<summary><b>Note:</b></summary>

-- <a name="latency">Latency:</a> All our models test on `Qualcomm Snapdragon 865(4xA77+4xA55)` with 4 threads by arm8 and with FP16.
-In the above table, test latency on [NCNN](https://github.com/Tencent/ncnn) and `Lite`->[Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite).
-And testing latency with code: [MobileDetBenchmark](https://github.com/JiweiMaster/MobileDetBenchmark).
+- <a name="latency">Latency:</a> All our models are tested on `Qualcomm Snapdragon 865(4xA77+4xA55)` with 4 threads and with FP16 inference.
+In the above table, the tags of `NCNN` and `Lite` indicates that tests are performed on [NCNN](https://github.com/Tencent/ncnn) and [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite) libraries.
+The benchmark script of the tests is from [MobileDetBenchmark](https://github.com/JiweiMaster/MobileDetBenchmark).
-- PicoDet is trained on COCO train2017 dataset and evaluated on COCO val2017.
+- PicoDet is trained on the COCO train2017 dataset and evaluated on COCO val2017.
-- PicoDet used 4 or 8 GPUs for training and all checkpoints are trained with default settings and hyperparameters.
+- PicoDet uses 4 or 8 GPUs (PicoDet-L-640) for training and all models are trained with default settings and hyperparameters.

 </details>